Republic of Crimea (Russia): International status

 The status of the republic is disputed, as Russia and some other states recognised the annexation, whilst most other nations do not.
 Ukraine still considers both the Autonomous Republic and Sevastopol as subdivisions of Ukraine under Ukrainian territory and subject to Ukrainian law.

-The official line of the US, EU and Australia is that they don't grant visas to Crimeans with Russian passports.
-Nevertheless, Russian media claims Crimeans get visas for some EU countries.
+The United States, European Union, and Australia all claim to not issue visas to residents of Crimea with Russian passports.
+However, Russian media has claimed that several member states of the Schengen Area have issued visas to Crimeans with Russian passports.

 On 21 March 2014, Armenia recognised the Crimean referendum, which led to Ukraine recalling its ambassador to that country.
 The unrecognized Nagorno-Karabakh Republic also recognised the referendum earlier that week on 17 March.
 On 22 March 2014, President Hamid Karzai of Afghanistan told a U.S. delegation that he recognised and supported the Crimean referendum and "respects the free will of the people of Crimea and Sevastopol to decide their own future".
-On 23 March 2014, Belarus recognised Crimea as de facto part of Russia.
+On 23 March 2014, Alexander Lukashenko, the President of Belarus stated that Crimea was de facto part of Russia, but the country did not officially recognise the Russian claim until November 2021.
 On 27 March 2014, Nicaragua unconditionally recognised the incorporation of Crimea into Russia.

 On 27 March 2014, the UN General Assembly voted on a non-binding resolution claiming that the referendum was invalid and reaffirming Ukraine's territorial integrity, by a vote of 100 to 11, with 58 abstentions and 24 absent.
 Australia, Canada, Chile, France, Germany, Italy, Indonesia, Japan, Mexico, United Kingdom, United States and 89 other countries voted for; Armenia, Belarus, Bolivia, Cuba, North Korea, Nicaragua, Sudan, Syria, Venezuela and Zimbabwe, as well as Russia, voted against.
 Among the abstaining countries were China, India, Pakistan, South Africa and Brazil.
 Israel was among the countries listed as absent.
 Reuters reported unnamed UN diplomats saying the Russian delegation threatened with punitive action against certain Eastern European and Central Asian countries if they supported the resolution.
 Subsequent United Nations General Assembly resolutions also reaffirmed non-recognition of the annexation and condemned "the temporary occupation of part of the territory of Ukraine—the Autonomous Republic of Crimea and the city of Sevastopol".